debbiemarkslab/BEAR/docs/source/usage.rst

 * A pickle file with the learned hyperparameters.
 These hyperparameters can be recovered using the ``dill`` package.

-The performance results from these example models should match the following table:
+The performance results from these example models should match closely the following table:

 ==============  ==========  ======== ======
 Experiment      Perplexity  Accuracy h